Digitale Events

 Team spirit in the home office: 5 virtual team building games

-The pressure on teams to continue working together digitally is increasing.
-And while there was still a silver lining in the last year, current forecasts look bleak again.
+The pressure on teams to continue to work together digitally is now becoming increasingly heavier.
+And while there was a silver lining last year, current forecasts are looking bleaker again.
 It is therefore more important than ever to take a closer look at digital variants of team building.
-For this we have already suggested the best alternatives to the Escape Room Game ;-) , presented an extraordinary team event idea (spoiler: chocolate is involved here) and explained what is really important when planning digital events .
-Today, our favorite five team building games follow.
+We have already suggested the best alternatives to the escape room game ;-), presented an extraordinary team event idea (spoiler: chocolate is involved here) and explained what is really important when planning digital events .
+Today our favorite five team building games follow.

-Above all, free activities, which can also create a feeling of cohesion in digital cooperation, were neglected.
-And that's what this list is all about.
-From over 300 digital events with Google, McKinsey, SAP, Boehringer Ingelheim and many more, we have collected and put together the best ideas for team building games.
+In particular, free activities that can also create a feeling of cohesion in digital collaboration have been neglected.
+And that's exactly what this list is about.
+We have collected and compiled the best ideas for team building games from over 300 digital events with Google, McKinsey, SAP, Boehringer Ingelheim and many more.
 Have fun with it!

 👩🏻💻☕👨🏽💻 Virtual blind coffee break

 In particular, many employees miss the nice chat in the coffee kitchen in times of Corona.
-And of course we don't want to claim that a virtual coffee can replace the physical meeting.
-Despite everything, a virtual coffee break is a nice activity to get to know colleagues better outside of the hectic work-from-home everyday life.
-With the donut app, you can – at intervals of 2-4 weeks – randomly throw conversation partners together.
-The interview – via video or telephone – should not exceed 30 minutes and work topics should be avoided at all costs.
-Encourage your colleagues and employees to talk about hobbies and other leisure activities instead.
+And of course we don't want to claim that a virtual coffee can replace a physical meeting.
+Despite everything, a virtual coffee break is a nice activity to get to know your colleagues better outside of the hectic work-from-home routine.
+With the Donut app you can randomly match people to talk to every 2-4 weeks.
+The conversation – via video or telephone – should not last longer than 30 minutes and work topics should be avoided at all costs.
+Instead, encourage your colleagues and employees to talk about hobbies and other leisure activities.

-'Two Truths and a Lie' is a very simple free team building activity.
-Because you only need an internet connection and a digital space for this - probably no longer a problem in today's times.
+'Two Truths and a Lie' is a very simple, free team building activity.
+Because all you need is an internet connection and a digital space - no longer a problem these days.
 In the meeting, each team member is given three minutes to prepare two truths and one lie.

 A concrete example here is:

-• During the home office period I have already eaten 1.7 kg of chocolate.
+• I have already eaten 1.7 kg of chocolate while working from home.

 • I speak 9 languages fluently.

 Clear!
-Number one is obviously a lie - because everyone eats 1.7 KG of chocolate per week ;-) ...you get the idea!
-So all participants should name three (funny/exciting/amazing) facts about themselves and the others have to guess which two are true and which are lies.
+Number one is obviously a lie - because everyone eats 1.7 kg of chocolate per week ;-) ...you get the idea!
+So all participants have to name three (funny/exciting/amazing) facts about themselves and the others have to guess which two are true and which are a lie.
 Of course you can also play for points, but the real fun is learning more about the rest of the team.

-'The Phantom Sketcher' is a fun, creative and virtual team building game and it works like this:
+'The Phantom Artist' is a fun, creative and virtual team building game and works like this:

-• Divide your team into sub-teams - Tell the participants that there was a series of robberies last night.
-Fortunately, each team has a witness who saw the perpetrator's face before he could escape.
+• Divide your team into sub-teams - Tell the participants that there were a series of robberies last night.
+Luckily, each team has a witness who saw the perpetrator's face before he escaped.

-• You can use the random face generator to generate faces.
-Show THE face of the "culprit" to one person on each team.
+• You can use the face random generator to generate faces.
+Show THE face of the “perpetrator” to one person from each team.

 • Have the team member who saw the face describe the face to the rest of the (sub)team.
 The other team members have to sketch the face based on the description.